-Figure 1 shows the total issues and market shares for recombinant FVIII products from 2016-17 to 2020-21 and illustrates the changes that have occurred during that period, brought about by new national supply arrangements, with extended half-life (EHL) products added to the mainstream product offering (these were previously trial products).
+Figure 1Error!
+Reference source not found. shows the total issues and market shares for recombinant FVIII products from 2016-17 to 2020-21 and illustrates the changes that have occurred during that period, brought about by new national supply arrangements, with extended half-life (EHL) products added to the mainstream product offering (these were previously trial products).
 New supply contracts commenced on 1 July 2020, providing further efficiencies in supply and cost.
 A brief history of the availability of products is at Appendix D.